You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 As a transcriber, you listen to the audio messages and convert them to text.
 And you need just two skills:

 - Be good with the keyboard.

-Íf you can do that, then you are good to go with a transcription job as one of the work from home jobs for introverts.
+If you can do that, then a transcription job may be a suitable work from home job for you.

 What bookkeeping?
 You say!